jcrantek/PortfolioProjects/Explore_and_Summarize_Wines_Using_R/README.md

-# Project 5: Explore and Summarize Data
+# Explore and Summarize Wine Data Using R

 ## Note - This is a work in progress README file.
 Images have not been linked yet so charts and data are inconclusive at this time.